ritza-co/Custom-google-trends/Article.md

 Let's quickly review the changes on Github's website.
 On your repo, open the latest change we've made on the notebook and click on 'load diff'.

+`I think another screenshot here would help make it clearer why the next option is better`

 _A lot_ of JSON pops up showing the almost minor changes we've added.
 This _is_ a headache.
-Fortunately, we have a mighty weapon on our side to fight this JSON dragon.
+Fortunately, we have

+`Probably a bit too much of a jump in style - tone down` a mighty weapon on our side to fight this JSON dragon.

 ## ReviewNB

 [ReviewNB]('https://www.reviewnb.com/') is a Github app specifically dealing with visual diffs and comments on notebooks.
 Go ahead and create an account for free if you have not already.

 After authorizing the app and allowing it repository access to our current repo, you should be redirected to the app's [home page]('https://app.reviewnb.com/').